JavadPaknahad/RetinaModeling/README.md

 In addition to the morphology, the topology of the network was extracted.
 ‘606celltypes.txt’ and ‘606projections.txt’ files are provided in the directory.
 These are ASCII text files.
 The ‘606celltypes.txt’ lists the ID that each cell is given (also used as the filename for the SWC files), and each cell’s cell type.
 The ‘606projections.txt’ describes every connection within the network (in this case for cell 606 (ganglion cell)), with each line defining a single connection.
 The fields in each line are defined as:
 (source cell ID) (target cell ID) (x-coordinate (source)) (y-coordinate (source)) (z-coordinate (source)) (x-coordinate (target)) (y-coordinate (target)) (z-coordinate (target)) (projection type) (synaptic weight)

 The extracellular voltages are computed at each neural compartment for each timestep and saved as .v format.
-The .v files for reproducing the simulations in the paper are provided in the folder named “voltage”.
+The .v files for reproducing the simulations in the paper are provided inside the NEURON Modleing folder named “voltage”.

 After compiling all .mod files load the appropriate .hoc file from the neuron main menu after starting nrngui or by either double clicking in mswin's window explorer, typing nrngui init_SymmetricPulse.hoc in unix, or dragging and dropping the init_SymmetricPulse.hoc file onto the nrngui icon in Mac OS X.